Procedures and Guidelines

 Observance of a Religious/Faith Holiday: Requests for time off to observe a religious or faith holiday will generally be approved, unless it impacts the program's essential requirements or schedule.

-Students are encouraged to schedule health care appointments at times that do not conflict with educational sessions whenever possible.
+Health care appointments for students: Students are encouraged to schedule health care appointments at times that do not conflict with educational sessions whenever possible.
 Requests for absence from a mandatory session due to healthcare appointments will be considered on a case-by-case basis.

-Primary Caregiver Responsibilities: Students who have significant caregiving responsibilities will take this into consideration when requesting absences.
+Health care appointments for dependents or primary caregiver responsibilities: Students who have significant caregiving responsibilities will take this into consideration when requesting absences.
 Planned absences may include situations such as medical appointments for children or dependent family members that require the student’s presence.
 Other requests will be assessed individually, and absences from mandatory sessions may be approved based on the specific circumstances.

 Attendance at a Funeral or Memorial Service: Requests will generally be approved.
 The College of Medicine will seek alternative arrangements to enable the student to make up for any missed assessments and/or other critical mandatory sessions, if possible.